Rizqila1/marketid-fe/README.md

 ## Market Indonesia
 Market Indonesia or Market.ID is an e-commerce website.
-This project created on the purpose of learning, using self-made API that created with NodeJS.
+This project created on the purpose of learning, using self-made API that created with NodeJS x ExpressJS.
 Here's the final result, [Click Here](https://marketid-fe.vercel.app/marketid)

 ## Stack
 - React JS